You're the best person to find a good match for your child's needs.

 Not only are you protecting your children and yourself, you’re also modeling self-control and teaching them how to regulate their emotions.
 And in the process, you’ve put yourself in a better position to get the results you really want: a family that is considerate, loving and respectful of one another.
 That beats fewer broken dishes any day.

-Of the 76 million children living in the United States, a staggering 60 percent (46 million) of them will experience violence, abuse, crime and psychological trauma before they turn 18.
+Of the 76 million children living in the United States, a staggering 60 percent (46 million) of them will experience the effects of childhood trauma: violence, abuse, crime and psychological trauma before they turn 18.
 That’s according to the U.S. Department of Justice.

 The National Survey of Children’s Health asked parents of 95,677 children under 18 if their kids had ever seen or heard “any parents, guardians or any other adults in the home slap, hit, kick, punch or beat each other up.”
 Nineteen of every 1,000 children living with their two married biological parents experienced that type of behavior.
 Sadly, the exposure rate was seven times higher (144 children per 1,000) in homes with a divorced or separated mother.
 These comparisons are adjusted for differences across age, sex, race, family income, poverty status and parent’s education level.